0xMilica/0xmilica-website/content/post/understanding-ZKP-systems-proof-sizes-speed-curves-and-tradeoffs.md

 ---
 title: Understanding ZKP Systems - Proof Sizes, Speed, Curves and the Trade-offs That Actually Matter
 date: 2025-12-22
-hero: "/images/hero-3.jpg"
+hero: "/images/zkp-systems-groth16-plonk-snark.png"
 excerpt: ZKP comparison in size, speed and curves
 timeToRead: 5
 authors:
 - Milica Vulic
 ---

-# Choosing the Right Zero-Knowledge Proof System: The Real Differences That Matter
+## Choosing the Right Zero-Knowledge Proof System: The Real Differences That Matter

 Most people talk about ZKPs as if it’s irrelevant which system you choose.
 It is not - each proof system comes with its own specific tradeoffs: proof sizes, curve choices, budgets, security assumptions and verification costs.
 If you pick an inadequate one for your case, it might come with a set of burdens you did not count on in the beginning, and it can affect your project in terms of scaling, time budgeting or verification costs.
-In this blogpost, we are going to cover the differences between most commonly used Zero Knowledge Proof types regarding their size, implementation complexity, curves, speed and learning curve.
+In this blogpost, we are going to cover the differences between most commonly used Zero Knowledge Proof types - **Groth16**, **PLONK** and **STARK** - regarding their size, implementation complexity, curves, speed and learning curve.

 ## Groth16